Groundbreaking Ceremony Shovels, Hard Hats & Keepsakes

 Groundbreaking vs. Ribbon Cutting: Which Do You Need?

-If you are planning the second event now, the grand opening kits bundle scissors, ribbon, and bow into one package, while the ceremonial ribbon options let you match width and color to your venue.
+If you are planning the second event now, a grand opening kit bundles scissors, ribbon, and bow into one package.
 The shovel and scissors lines share the same personalization and color-matching services, so a brand can keep a consistent look across both milestones.

 FAQs